-Sri Aurobindo Smriti Mandir is a mini museum of about 400 objects which was formally inaugurated on Saturday, 26 January 2019.
+Sri Aurobindo Smriti Mandir, a wing of Overman Foundation, is a house of memorabilia of about 500 objects which was formally inaugurated on Saturday, 26 January 2019.
 Most of these objects have been used by Sri Aurobindo and the Mother while some are gifts given by the Mother to various individuals who had preserved them with great care and later gifted them to Anurag Banerjee, the Founder of Overman Foundation.

-The objects displayed and preserved at Sri Aurobindo Smriti Mandir include several saris, blouses, handkerchiefs, tray-covers, table-cloths, bags, perfume bottles, mats, make-up kits and other items which have been extensively used by the Mother.
-The collection also includes many money-order receipts, donation-receipts and cheques signed by the Mother, scores of books and photographs autographed by Her, several birthday cards with personalized messages given by Her, dozens of sports certificates signed by Her and hundreds of Darshan cards distributed by Her with some bearing Her blessings with signatures.
-The collection also includes some letters written by Her a few of which are still unpublished.
-Two handkerchiefs and a table-cloth used by Sri Aurobindo, two of His unpublished letters, a couple of match-sticks used by Him and a few dozen books signed by Him are a major attraction of Sri Aurobindo Smriti Mandir.
+The objects displayed and preserved at Sri Aurobindo Smriti Mandir include several saris, blouses, gowns, scarfs, handkerchiefs, tray-covers, table-cloths, bags, perfume bottles, mats, make-up kits and other items which have been extensively used by the Mother.
+The collection also includes many money-order receipts, donation-receipts and cheques signed by the Mother, scores of books and photographs autographed by Her, several birthday cards with personalized messages given by Her, dozens of notices and sports certificates signed by Her and hundreds of Darshan cards distributed by Her with some bearing Her blessings with signatures.
+The collection also includes many letters written by Her a few of which are still unpublished.
+A kurta, two handkerchiefs and a table-cloth used by Sri Aurobindo, two of His unpublished letters, a couple of match-sticks used by Him, some of His signed photographs and a few dozen books signed by Him are a major attraction of Sri Aurobindo Smriti Mandir.
 Overman Foundation was also privileged to receive the Mother’s sacred footwear from Sri Aurobindo Ashram Trust, Pondicherry, on 17 September 2016.

 The objects preserved at Sri Aurobindo Smriti Mandir are of immense importance as they have been touched by Sri Aurobindo and the Mother and hence carries Their consciousness.
 To quote the words of Sri Aurobindo: ‘There is a consciousness in each physical thing with which one can communicate.
 It is very true that physical things have a consciousness within them which feels and responds to care and is sensitive to careless touch and rough handling.
 To know or feel that and learn to be careful of them is a great progress of consciousness.’
 (Complete Works of Sri Aurobindo, Volume 29, Letters on Yoga, II, p.
 288) Sri Aurobindo Smriti Mandir transmits the essence of Their consciousness to all those who visits the museum and binds them with a golden chain with Their ‘love and blessings’ so that they can tread successfully on the sunlit path.